GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 1. [Create](https://support.google.com/a/answer/33343?hl=en) the following
     administrative
     [IAM](https://cloud.google.com/iam/docs/overview#concepts_related_identity)
-    groups manually so they can be used in the `devops` and `cicd` deployment:
+    groups manually so they can be used in the `devops` deployment:

     - {PREFIX}-{org|folder}-admins@{DOMAIN}: Members of this group get administrative access to the org or folder.
 This group can be used in